Probing the hadron mass spectrum in dense two-color QCD with the linear sigma model: Conclusions

 In the absence of the $U(1)_A$ anomaly, the mass reduction of the lowest branch of the $\eta$-$B'$-$\bar{B}'$ mixed state is striking and the state finally becomes massless to exhibit the chiral partner structure with the NG boson.
 When the anomaly is present, the mass reduction is tempered such that the corresponding chiral partner structure is broken.
 The lattice simulation implies the latter tempered reduction.
 If this is the case, the $U(1)_A$ anomaly effects which are negligible in the hadronic phase possibly become sizable in the baryon superfluid phase.
-Theoretically, such increment of the anomaly in medium measured by the magnitude of the KMT determinant term in three-color QCD was reported in Refs.~\cite{Fejos:2016hbp,Fejos:2017kpq,Fejos:2018dyy}.
-We leave investigation on the strengthened anomaly effect in dense QC$_2$D matter for future study.
+In this regard, we have also clarified a relation between the tempered mass reduction and the strength of the KMT determinant term.
+The relation is expected to be useful to derive the change of the magnitude of anomaly effects from further lattice simulations.
+Meanwhile, within effective models, the increment of the anomaly in medium measured by the magnitude of the KMT determinant term in three-color QCD was indeed reported in Refs.~\cite{Fejos:2016hbp,Fejos:2017kpq,Fejos:2018dyy}.
+Thus, we leave investigation on the strengthened anomaly effect in dense QC$_2$D matter for future study.